AncientGrief/DFU-ModSettingsChecker/README.md

   Here is an example CSV:
 ```
-ModGuid,Section,Key,Type,ExpectedValue,ErrorMessage
+ModGuid, Section, Key, Type, ExpectedValue, ErrorMessage
-parallaxdungeondoors,Settings,BiggerDoors,bool,false,My Mod needs big doors enabled!!!
+parallaxdungeondoors, Settings, BiggerDoors, bool,false, My Mod needs big doors enabled!!!
-parallaxdungeondoors,Settings,BiggerDoorScale,int.less,40,Doors must be at least 40% bigger!
+parallaxdungeondoors, Settings, BiggerDoorScale, int.less, 40, Doors must be at least 40% bigger!
 ```

 You can also edit `.csv` files with Excel or you use an online tool like [Online CSV Editor and Viewer](https://www.convertcsv.com/csv-viewer-editor.htm).
 Simply paste the example on their page and edit as you see fit.

 ### Possible conditions:
-- **`missing`**: Checks if the target mod is missing.
-GUID or name as ExpecteValue.
-This can be used to double check missing mods.
+- **`exists`**: Checks if the target mod exists.
+GUID or name as ExpectedValue.
+This can be used to double-check missing mods.
+Example: `modname, null, null, exists, 0, Please also install mod 'modname'!`
 - **`bool`**: Checks if the boolean value matches `true` or `false`.
 - **`int`**: Validates that the integer value is exactly equal to the expected value.
 - **`int.less`**: Validates that the integer value is less than the expected value.